ncasey-ppu/CMPS262/Web/README.md

 The front end uses HTML, CSS, and JavaScript.

 ## Licensing
-This is covered under the license for CMPS262.
+This falls under the license for CMPS262.